 - Grey whales migrate 12,500 miles from the Arctic to Mexico and back every year.

 - If all the ice in the Arctic Circle melts then the global sea level would rise approximately 24 feet, this certainly would not be good for mankind.

 - The Arctic has a direct opposite, the Antarctic region.
-It is the southernmost part of the planet.
+It is the southernmost part of Earth.

 Cite This Page